 $125,000 Awarded in Grants for Skin Cancer Research

-New York, NY (February 22, 2018) – The Skin Cancer Foundation hosted its annual Member Reception on February 16 at the Ultimate Skybox at Diamond View Tower in San Diego, California, during the American Academy of Dermatology (AAD) Annual Meeting.
+New York, NY (March 18, 2019) – The Skin Cancer Foundation hosted its annual Member Reception on March 1 at the Eaton Hotel in Washington, D.C., during the American Academy of Dermatology (AAD) Annual Meeting.
 As part of the reception, the Foundation announced the winners of its annual research grant awards.
-The Skin Cancer Foundation’s grants program provides research funding to support dermatology department research and clinical studies related to skin cancer.

-The Skin Cancer Foundation’s president, Deborah S. Sarnoff, MD, thanked the physician members for their commitment and encouraged them to share their passion for the Foundation with others.
+In honor of the Foundation’s 40th birthday, the event’s theme was “1979.”
+A DJ played hits from the 1970s while guests chatted among disco balls and enjoyed birthday cupcakes.
+Skin Cancer Foundation President, Deborah S. Sarnoff, MD, thanked the Foundation’s members for their commitment and encouraged them to share their passion for the Foundation’s work with others.

 David Polsky, MD, chair of The Skin Cancer Foundation’s Research Grants Committee, led the research grant awards presentation.